junqiangchen/LiTS---Liver-Tumor-Segmentation-Challenge/README.md

 **3、train and predict in the script of vnet3d_train.py and vnet3d_predict.py**

-**4、trained model can download on here:https://pan.baidu.com/s/1BCLetHEot5dXKm3PBO9bOg, password：ucbv**
+**4、liver segmentation trained model,log,test data can download on here:https://pan.baidu.com/s/1ijK6BG3vZM4nHwZ6S2yFiw, password：74j5**

 **5、LiTS data have 130 cases,using 0-110 cases trainging,and other is testing.testing result can download on here:https://pan.baidu.com/s/1A_-u7tJcn7rIqnrLaSqi4A password：22es**